Community Police Officer - Make a difference

 Law Enforcement Community

+Our goal is to ensure that all of the officers in our department are comfortable and confident with their career both on and off of the job.
+We are committed to providing training, support, and mentoring for each and every officer throughout their entire career.
 The law enforcement community in Moscow is strong.
-With several agencies in our area, including the Latah County Sheriff’s Office and Idaho State Police, we work and play together.
-Softball games, family events, date nights, and fun runs are just a few of the community building events we enjoy each year.
-The local Fraternal Order of Police Palouse Lodge chapter serves our area and provides opportunities for our law enforcement families to get together.
+We continually partner with the Latch County Sheriff’s Office and Idaho State Police for work and social events.
+Softball games, family events, date nights, Shop with a Cop, Newbill Safety Fair and fun runs are just a few of the community-building events we enjoy each year.
+The local Fraternal Order of Police Palouse Lodge #149 serves our area and provides opportunities for our law enforcement families to get together.

 It's called having the "heart of a public servant" and it means more than just going to work, it means loving what you do each and every day as you contribute to the greater good.
 For more information on becoming a member of the Moscow Police Department and City of Moscow team, give us a call or send an email.
-Captain Roger Lanier can be reached at 208-883-7059 or firstname.lastname@example.org.
-Police Chief James Fry can be reached directly at 208-883-7064 or Jen Pfiffner or Keli Jones in the Human Resources Department are available at 208-883-7001.
+Sgt.
+Joe Sieverding can be reached at 208-883-7054 or by email at firstname.lastname@example.org.
+Sgt.
+Josh Thueson can be reached at 208-883-7054 or by email at email@example.com or the Human Resources Department at 208-883-7001.

 If you're ready to join us now, click here to begin the application process!
 A completed law enforcement application, resume and cover letter are required and will be accepted by the Human Resources Department on a continuous basis.